moonwalker/comet/website/docs/guides/secrets-management.md

 :::tip Why Bootstrap?

 SOPS needs the `SOPS_AGE_KEY` or `SOPS_AGE_KEY_FILE` environment variable to decrypt files.
-Instead of fetching this from 1Password on every command (4s overhead), bootstrap caches it to `~/.config/sops/age/keys.txt` once, making all subsequent commands fast.
+Instead of fetching this from 1Password on every command (4s overhead), bootstrap caches it to the platform-specific default location once, making all subsequent commands fast.

+The `target` path is optional - Comet automatically detects SOPS age keys (source containing "sops" and "age") and uses the correct platform-specific path where SOPS expects to find them.

 :::
     age: age1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx